-If the clause isn't clear, ask your landlord or agent to explain it in writing.
+If the clause is not clear, ask your landlord or agent to explain it in writing.

-Your tenancy and right to live there end when your notice ends.
-You won't be liable for ongoing rent.
+You will no longer have the right to live in the property after your notice ends.
+You will not be responsible for ongoing rent.

-You can't usually withdraw a break clause notice so make sure you have somewhere to go before giving notice.
+You cannot usually withdraw a break clause notice so make sure you have somewhere to go before giving notice.

 Find out what else you should do when you leave your rented home.

-You may still be able to negotiate an early end to the tenancy with your landlord.
+You could still negotiate an early end to the tenancy with your landlord.

 Last updated: 26 September 2022